sfigg/commercialization-public/docset/design/device-experiences/docking.md

 </td>
 </tr>
 <tr>
-<th align="left" valign="top">Audio/video latency</th>
+<th align="left" valign="top">Audio output</th>
-<td>The audio and video latency of devices attached either through USB (or for audio through a 2.5 mm jack) should not exceed 40 milliseconds.</td>
+<td>If the dock has one or more 3.5 mm audio output jacks, a minimum of stereo outputs need to be supported at 16 bits / 44.1 kHz format.
+Audio support in the dock must comply with the USB Audio Device Class 2 specification and implement jack insertion detection as outlined in the specification.</td>
 </tr>
 <tr>
-<th align="left" valign="top">Microsoft OS docking descriptor</th>
+<th align="left" valign="top">Audio/video latency</th>
-<td>The Microsoft OS docking descriptor describes the dock’s functionality to the OS.
-This is used by the OS to determine that the device is a dock and to understand some of its basic capabilities.
-Additional documentation on how to implement this descriptor can be found here.</td>
+<td>The audio and video latency of devices attached either through USB (or for audio through a 3.5 mm jack) should not exceed 40 milliseconds.</td>
 </tr>
 <tr>
 <th align="left" valign="top">Touchpad (optional)</th>